High Routes at Selva

 The hotel has a well-stocked bar serving beer, wine and spirits.

-You can buy a picnic lunch from the hotel (ordered the night before).
-Alternatively ingredients can be bought from local shops, or you may choose to eat at a mountain hut – your leaders will advise you of the options.
+Lunch can be purchased for the next day from the hotel (ordered the night before).
+Alternatively ingredients can be bought from local shops, or you may choose to eat at a mountain hut - your leaders will advise you of the options.

 High Routes: 8 to 13 miles (13-21km) with some rough, exposed, scrambly passages, scree sections, steep descents and up to 4,500ft (1,350m) of ascent in a day.